 Allows biology majors to earn credit while obtaining practical and research experience as an intern in a government, nonprofit, private agency, or with an approved employer.
 Must be supervised by agency representative and faculty advisor.
 Department chairperson approval required and written contracts must be completed and signed.
 May be repeated for a maximum of 5 credits toward graduation.
 May be graded credit/no credit.

 Provides guided research studies in botany under the direction of a Biology Department faculty mentor.
 Includes any combination of literature reviews, original research, and/or participation in ongoing departmental projects.
 Involves students in the methodology of original botanical research.
 Requires preparation and presentation of oral and/or written reports.
 May culminate in results that will form the basis of the senior thesis in the major, if thesis option is chosen.
 May be repeated for 4 credits toward graduation.

 Explores and examines special topics relating to botany.
 May emphasize areas of rapid growth in botanical science or areas not covered in other courses.
 May be repeated for a total of 8 credits toward graduation.

-For students who are nearing completion of a baccalaureate degree in Botany with the thesis option.
+Is for students who are nearing completion of a baccalaureate degree in Botany with the thesis option.
 Assists students who are writing a thesis based only on library research, or those who have performed laboratory/field research under BIOL 489R or BOT 489R.
 Provides experience in critically analyzing published literature and, if laboratory/field research was performed, comparing research results with the scientific literature.
-Supervised by an appointed faculty member of the Department of Biology.
+Is supervised by an appointed faculty member of the Department of Biology.
 Requires a technically accurate report on one's findings.
 Includes the opportunity to present the research results to students, faculty and the community at a Department of Biology seminar.
 May be repeated once for a total of 2 credits toward graduation.